rev-net/memo/pitch.md

 ### Should I invest in RRG, $REV, or...?

-There are three core entities in play: $REV, RRG Corporation, and JuiceboxDAO ($JBX).
+There are three core entities in play: $REV, RRG LLC, and JuiceboxDAO ($JBX).
 According to the $REV specs above, RRG and JuiceboxDAO are both expected to receive a split of $REV issuance and buybacks, making them great proxies to build ongoing exposure to $REV's revenue growth – albeit subject to the risks associated with each entities' governance process.

-- RRG Corporation is the only way to access the ecosystem for participants who don't want to access tokens directly onchain.
+- The only current way to access the ecosystem for participants who don't want to access tokens directly onchain is through RRG.
+RRG will facilitate revnet interactions on traditional investors' behalf, albeit for a management fee.
+RRG is not investible directly.
 - For those comfortable accessing tokens onchain, $JBX is a fixed-supply governance token which has been on the market for several years, now utilizing its treasury to build out the Juicebox ecosystem – the revnet project and several others were informally incubated from within JuiceboxDAO.
 You can learn more [here](https://docs.juicebox.money/dao/).
-- Also for those onchain, it may be advantageous to build direct exposure to $REV to bet on revenue growth without proxies.
+- Also for those onchain, build direct exposure to $REV to benefit from revenue growth without proxies.

 ### What are the risks I should be aware of?